supershadoe/delta/README.md

 Signing-off on commits is enforced on GitHub but not on Crowdin and thus, I wanted to make it explicit.

-### Want to contribute?
+### Want to Contribute ? 👨‍💻

-Check out this [page](https://github.com/supershadoe/delta/contribute) on how to start! :hugs:
+Check Out This [page](https://github.com/supershadoe/delta/contribute) on how to start !:hugs: